serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

 ## Universal JSON request template

-The API Gateway plugin implements a request template which provides `{body, method, headers, query, path, identity, stageVariables} = event` as JavaScript objects.
+The API Gateway plugin implements a request template which provides `{body, method, principalId, headers, query, path, identity, stageVariables} = event` as JavaScript objects.
 This way you don't have to define the template on your own but can use this default template to access the necessary variables in your code.